dpborges/picblog/README.txt

   where I can access it from the browser.
 This will require setting up a ingress nginx controller.

-> Check in code after successfully deployment
+> (DONE) Check in code after successfully deployment

-> Go thru the process for deploying to Google Cloud; Document steps

 STORAGE IMPLEMENTATION

 > Allocate some storage I can attach to either the cluster or pod itself (not sure which one), and document it  (if not documented already).